-“Dad looked out of the window and said that the Germans will finally lose and Hitler will die, but we will hear of it only when someone shouts it into our graves.
+“Father looked out of the window and said that the Germans will finally lose and Hitler will die, but we will hear of it only when someone shouts it into our graves.
 And now I sit here, in Auschwitz, in my block.
 The Russians are knocking at the gates.”
 The memories of Reiza (Shoshana) Klingberg, later Cohen, who was my mother-in-law.
-She survived Auschwitz, where she stayed, not because of being Jewish.
+She survived Auschwitz, where she stayed, not because of being Jewish but because of her membership in the Jewish underground.

 Category: Memorial